-In addition to the following course list, Lee is also available for custom-designed courses through collaborative design with your needs, as well as keynote presentations on a wide variety of contacts.
-Feel welcome to contact him with any questions!
+In addition to the following course list, Lee is also available for custom-designed courses through collaborative design with your needs, as well as keynote presentations on a wide variety of topics.
+Feel welcome to contact him with any questions

 Classes, Lectures, and Workshops